InanisDev/docs/docs/OtherProjects/README.md

 # Other Projects

-### We have worked on other projects alongside Methuselah OS
+### We have worked on other projects alongside Methuselah OS, which are listed below.